SlokRegmi/File_Transfer_Over_LAN/README.md

 A robust and secure file transfer utility built using C++ and OpenSSL, designed specifically for Windows systems.
 It allows encrypted file transfers over TCP sockets with integrity verification and resume support.

+**Note:** This is a single executable that can operate in both sender and receiver modes.

 ## Features

 - 🔐 **AES-256 Encryption** with unique IV per chunk